-In order to take advantage of all longitudinal clinical data and to include observations with different temporal resolutions, we designed our model by means of a \emph{two-step} modeling approach.
-In particular:
+This section offers a concise introduction to the methodology we have proposed.
+To take advantage of all longitudinal clinical data and to include observations with different temporal resolutions, we designed our model by means of a \emph{two-step} modeling approach.
+Specifically:

-\begin{enumerate} \item[\textbf{Step 1:}] We first use a CNN to investigate the longitudinal evolution of {EHR} data.
-In our case, the {EHR} data are high-frequency vital signals, recorded in the {ICU} monitors with a sampling frequency of 1 minute.
-The CNN will derive a \emph{risk score of infection} (or more simply \emph{risk score}), to be added to the predictors of Step 2.
-This extra \emph{risk score} predictor is obtained by processing those patterns in the {EHR} signals that are linked to the onset of {ICU-AI}.
+\begin{enumerate} \item[\textbf{Step 1:}] We use a CNN to investigate the longitudinal evolution of {EHR} data.
+The {EHR} data are the high-frequency vital signs recorded in the {ICU} monitors which have a sampling frequency of 1 minute.

-\item[\textbf{Step 2}:] We develop and fit a LM-CR model, including all the explanatory variables: the \emph{baseline covariates} (e.g, sex, age, {ICU} admission type, and admission comorbidities); the \emph{low-frequency predictors} (e.g., consciousness score, laboratory measurements, and bacterial colonization) and the \emph{risk score} fitted by the CNN.